AmazingAmpharos/OoT-Randomizer/README.md

 --enhance_map_compass
 ```

 Change the functionality of the Map and Compass to give information about their dungeons.
-Requires --shuffle_mappcompass keysanity (default: False)
+The Temple of Time Altar will no longer provide any dungeon information. (default: False)

 ```
 --unlocked_ganondorf